-- 1. understand and apply management theory, engage in individual research, and make, when necessary, sound judgments in the absence of complete data; - exhibit improved independent research and time management skills, having undertaken a substantial self-managed research project which involved application of a variety of management and research practices, and demonstrates expertise and understanding of issues in leadership and/or sustainability; - 3. demonstrate enhanced interpersonal and team skills, through working with others from different industry or cultural backgrounds; - 4. continue to reflect on their existing experiences, and learn from and build on the experience of others; - 5. develop into modern, well rounded and outward looking leaders with a high concern for customers and colleagues, capable of taking responsibility for themselves, their people, their areas of responsibility and their organisation in a sustainable manner.
+- 1. understand and apply management theory, engage in individual research, and make, when necessary, sound judgments in the absence of complete data; - exhibit improved independent research and time management skills, having undertaken a substantial self-managed research project which involved application of a variety of management and research practices, and demonstrates expertise and understanding of management issues in public health;

+- 3. demonstrate enhanced interpersonal and team skills, through working with others from different industry or cultural backgrounds; - 4. continue to reflect on their existing experiences, and learn from and build on the experience of others; - 5.
+Develop into modern, well rounded and outward looking managers with a high concern for customers, patients and colleagues, and capable of taking responsibility for themselves, their people, their areas of responsibility and their organisation.